 The language of decline is predominantly imagined as a ticking time bomb, fixated especially on the falling oocyte reserves.
 ‘It has been suggested that at age 37 there is a sudden acceleration in the decline in each woman’s egg pool….In addition, egg quality declines with age, but the rate and pattern of this decline are less certain’ (Leader 2006: 3).
 The quality of the remaining oocytes is further under question in discussions regarding the health of the ‘aging’ mother.
 The impact of advanced maternal age identified to be after 35 is also seen in the form of ‘increased risks of gestational diabetes, placenta previa, breech delivery, pre-term (and low-birth weight) delivery, emergency and elective caesarean sections and stillbirth’ (Ibid.: 3).

 With such a long list of consequences, it means ARTs become an important and essential source of having children.
 A number of prescribed biochemical (such as follicle stimulating hormone [FSH], and anti mullerian hormone [AMH]), sonographic (antral follicle count [AFC]) tests are used to determine the quality and quantity of oocytes available in the ovarian reserve (Leader 2006: 4).
-However, in a telling statement, the author notes: ‘It can sometimes be confusing to patients when the same tests are used to predict natural fertility, ovarian response to Gondatropins, and the likelihood of pregnancy in IVF’ (Leader 2006: 4)—signalling the ambiguity in the ways in which assisted reproduction seems to determine declining reproduction.
-This is especially stark when scientific articles seem to suggest that ARTs may not always provide certified results in facilitating a pregnancy in ‘aging’ mothers (Leader 2006; Lewis et al 2006).
-Suggestions seem to point towards the need for fertility planning before 35 for both women and men to facilitate assisted conception in a smoother, safer way.

-This form of ‘intensification’ in the onset of decline is most acute in its projection in medical and popular renderings (Tomlinson 1999).
-This intensification in language is not only evident in the anthropological rendering of medical representations of the ‘flawed’ female body heading towards menopause (Martin 2001, Tomlinson 1999), but also in the representation of the ‘aging’ mother herself.

 In popular discourse regarding the biological clock—the gendered reproductive body heading towards decline, women’s lifestyle choices becomes the focus of the lament and hysteria.
 News reports successfully create these linkages leading to an image of infertility that is choice-based and part of a gendered rhetoric on the body and modern lifestyles.

 A new term doing the rounds on the infertility front is “voluntary infertility”––a typical urban Indian syndrome.
 At the root of it is the idea that “biological clock” is not a myth––90 per cent of a woman’s eggs degrade at the end of the 37th year.
 And at the centre of this phenomenon is the educated, independent, career–minded New Woman, who defers marriage or childbearing till she can afford all the good things in life.
 But by the time she decides to have a baby her biological clock often slows down (Datta 2010, 48).